orlandocaraballo/sei/outlines/26-introduction-to-your-second-language-using-ruby/26-introduction-to-your-second-language-using-ruby.md

   element + 1
 end

+# the original array has not changed
 numbers # [1,2,3,4,5]

-# returns the same array as before,
+# modifies the original array
-#   now modified
 numbers.map! do |element|
   element + 1
 end

+# the original array has changed
 numbers # [2,3,4,5,6]
 ```